Skip to main content Skip to local navigation

 Despite the challenges that they face in accessing social assistance, 2SLGBTQ+ people emphasized their pride at their own resilience.
 But they argued that individual and community resilience in the face of systemic discrimination is not enough.

-“The system of social assistance is broken”, Ross observed.
+“The system of social assistance is broken,” Ross observed.

-"[I]f the [social assistance] worker doesn’t like my tone or my body language, they’ll punish me by withholding certain resources, not inform you of certain benefits you are entitled to, as well as just being pretty abrasive and hostile due to maybe my race or my sexual orientation”
+Many 2SLGBTQ+ individuals felt that service providers punished them for being non-conforming.
+As Ross and her colleagues document in a zine titled Pride and Poverty, one participant argued: “[I]f the [social assistance] worker doesn’t like my tone or my body language, they’ll punish me by withholding certain resources, not inform you of certain benefits you are entitled to, as well as just being pretty abrasive and hostile due to maybe my race or my sexual orientation.”4

 Service providers need training to better support 2SLGBTQ+ people who are seeking social assistance, Ross observed.
 Other policies can be improved, and making policy recommendations is an aim of the project.

-“There is so much work to be done”, Ross concluded.
+“There is so much work to be done,” Ross concluded.

 For Professor Nick Mulé, an important part of “2SLGBTQ+ Poverty in Canada” study is to document poverty.
 Community members know that poverty is a concern, but there is no nation-wide systemic evidence.

-It is necessary to collect evidence, Mulé observes, to persuade politicians, service providers and policy makers to act.
+It is necessary to collect evidence, Mulé observes, to persuade politicians, service providers, and policymakers to act.
 This aim is not information for its own sake, but to improve the lives and livelihood of 2SLGBTQ+ people.

 “The aim is not information for its own sake, but to improve the lives and livelihood of 2SLGBTQ+ people.”

-The project looks nationwide to connect with 2SLGBTQ+ people in their diversity, whether disabled, gay, queer, trans, cisgender, racialized, Indigenous and living in rural and urban areas.
+The project looks nationwide to connect with 2SLGBTQ+ people in their diversity, whether disabled, gay, queer, trans, cisgender, racialized, Indigenous and living in rural or urban areas.
 In every location, scholars are working closely with community to share their voices in ways that matter to them.

-“Too often, 2SLGBTQ+ newcomers are left on their own, without material supports,” Angel emphasizes, “so policy that supports them in their everyday life is very important.”.
+“Too often, 2SLGBTQ+ newcomers are left on their own, without material supports,” Angel emphasizes.
+“So policy that supports them in their everyday life is very important.”

-Even something as simple as having a passport application signed can be challenging, because 2SLGBTQ+ newcomers may be so isolated that they do not know any one they can trust.
+Even something as simple as having a passport application signed can be challenging, because 2SLGBTQ+ newcomers may be so isolated that they do not know anyone they can trust.

-There is a poverty of communication, especially for those who do not speak English or French.
+Further, there is a poverty of communication, especially for those who do not speak English or French.

 “Where is the help?
 Where is the material help they need, right there, right then?”